 See in Glossary.
 For a full introduction to particle systems and their uses, see further documentation on Particle Systems.

-The Particle System component has many properties, and for convenience, the InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, allowing you to inspect and edit the values.
+The Particle System component has many properties, and for convenience, the InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, alowing you to inspect and edit the values.
 More info

 See in Glossary organises them into collapsible sections called “modules”.
 These modules are documented in separate pages.
 See documentation on Particle System Modules to learn about each one.